ChristinaSpanellis/WebCrawler/README.md

 # WebCrawler
 Basic web crawler to extract and return nested URLs in a requested web page.
+The program will terminate when 100 unique URLs have been found or no more nested URLs are found.
 Language: Python 3.8

 # Usage